 Declaration from the suppliers at every stage of the production chain that these substances or compounds are not used in the yarn, fabric and/or end product or a valid Licence certificate for the EU Ecolabel, issued in accordance with the Commission decision from 2014.

 O91 Prohibition of PVC

 PVC (polyvinyl chloride) must not be used in the packaging.

 Declaration from the manufacturer of plastic material.
+Appendix 20 can be used.

 O92 Recyclable packaging material